viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 ## Diagnose and Solve

-If this article isn't resolving the issue you're facing with your cache node, you can use the **Diagnose and solve problems** functionality within your MCC resource to continue troubleshooting. **Diagnose and solve problems** contains solutions to most common problems that users might face as they onboard.
+If this article isn't resolving the issue you're facing with your cache node, you can use the **Diagnose and solve problems** functionality within your Connected Cache resource to continue troubleshooting. **Diagnose and solve problems** contains solutions to most common problems that users might face as they onboard.

-You can find **Diagnose and solve problems** on the left pane within your MCC resource.
+You can find **Diagnose and solve problems** on the left pane within your Connected Cache resource.

 Within **Diagnose and solve problems**, select **Troubleshoot** under the type of problem you're facing and follow the prompts that narrow down the solution to the issue.